tideways/profiler/README.md

 \QafooLabs\Profiler::startDevelopment($apiKey);
 ```

-Please note that this is very slow in production as the overhead of HTTP is present
+Please note that this is very slow as the overhead of HTTP is present in every
+request.
+It is not recommended to use this setting in production!
+We are also
-in every request.
-We are also rate-limiting our API endpoint and sending too many
-profiles will get you blocked.
+rate-limiting our API endpoint and sending too many profiles will get you
+blocked, the daemon throttles request automatically.

 ## Correlation Ids